Charles VI, Holy Roman Emperor: Death and legacy

 At the time of Charles's death, the Habsburg lands were saturated in debt; the exchequer contained a mere 100,000 florins; and desertion was rife in Austria's sporadic army, spread across the Empire in small, ineffective barracks.
 Contemporaries expected that Hungary would wrench itself from the Habsburg yoke upon his death.

 Emperor Charles VI has been the main motif of many collectors' coins and medals.
-One of the most recent samples is high-value collectors' coin the Austrian Göttweig Abbey commemorative coin, minted on 11 October 2006.
+One of the most recent samples is a high-value collectors' coin, the Austrian Göttweig Abbey commemorative coin, minted on 11 October 2006.
 His portrait can be seen in the foreground of the reverse of the coin.